segmentio/segment-docs/src/connections/destinations/catalog/prosperstack/index.md

 Custom traits specified in an Identify call update [custom properties](https://prosperstack.com/docs/custom-properties/){:target="\_blank"} for a corresponding subscriber in ProsperStack.
 You must specify an `email` in an Identify call in order for a ProsperStack subscriber to match with the Identify call.

-Custom properties in ProsperStack that match the exact key of a trait will be updated automatically, otherwise additional trait mappings can be configured in the [ProsperStack configuration dashboard](https://app.prosperstack.com/settings/integrations/segment){:target="\_blank"}.
+Custom properties in ProsperStack that match the exact key of a trait update automatically.
+You can configure additional trait mappings in the [ProsperStack configuration dashboard](https://app.prosperstack.com/settings/integrations/segment){:target="\_blank"}.